 In this 30 minutes webinar we will:

-Review the JRC methods document and discuss the key conclusions and the challenges presented.
+the JRC methods document and discuss the key conclusions and the challenges

-Outline the EU's Second Regulatory Review and forthcoming legislation where it will have most impact.
+the EU's Second Regulatory Review and forthcoming legislation where it will

 Background Information

-The Commission of the European Union have published their Second Regulatory Review on Nanomaterials.
+Commission of the European Union have published their Second Regulatory Review

 Please join us for this informative and interactive webinar.